IgniteUI/igniteui-docfx/en/components/tabs.md

 # Tabs

 <p class="highlight">
 The [`igx-tabs`]({environment:angularApiUrl}/classes/igxtabscomponent.html) component in Ignite UI for Angular is used to organize or switch between similar data sets.
-It functions as a wrapper for [`igx-tab-item`]({environment:angularApiUrl}/classes/igxtabitemcomponent.html) and [`igx-tabs-group`]({environment:angularApiUrl}/classes/igxtabsgroupcomponent.html), as these respectively represent the container for the data and the tab header.
+It functions as a wrapper for [`igx-tab-item`]({environment:angularApiUrl}/classes/igxtabitemcomponent.html) which respectively represent the container for the data and the tab header.
 The tabs component places tabs at the top and allows scrolling when there are multiple tab items on the screen.
 </p>

 ## Angular Tabs Example